···

 Make One Choice Today

-If a decision is spinning right now, try this in the next five minutes.
+If a decision is spinning right now, each of these takes less than five minutes.